RPPNs

 Klabin has Natural Heritage Private Reserves (RPPNs) in the states of Paraná and Santa Catarina that combined represent nearly 10,000 hectares dedicated exclusively to scientific research, environmental protection and the preservation of natural resources.
 Maintaining these spaces contributes to biodiversity conservation in the Atlantic Forest biome, since they help to protect many endangered species, which is why the scientific research conducted on both reserves is so important.

-RPPN Complexo Serra da Farofa (SC)
+Serra da Farofa Complex RPPN (SC)

-RPPN Fazenda Monte Alegre (PR)
+Monte Alegre Farm RPPN (PR)

 RPPN Barra Mansa (PR)